-SECT.
-VI.
-Provided always, That none of the said warrants, that shall not be finally lodged and left with one of the deputy-surveyors of the lands within the said late purchase, for survey and loluse priority. cation within the district of such deputy-surveyor, before the said thirty days be expired, shall be entitled to the priority aforesaid, but shall be considered as posterior to any warrant that shall have been lodged within the thirty days, and be surveyed and located accordingly.
+(Section VI, P. L.) Provided always, That none of the said warrants, that shall not be finally lodged and left with one of the deputy-surveyors of the lands within the said late purchase, for survey and location within the district of such deputy-surveyor, before the said thirty days be expired, shall be entitled to the priority aforesaid, but shall be considered as posterior to any warrant that shall have been lodged within the thirty days, and be surveyed and located accordingly.